zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

 After you did it and got everything back to normal, answer this question:
 - This kind of event has happened a few times back in the university, and 5-8 times in the 2 year time span, so how would you prevent this from happening now  and stay professional?

+# 2021/8/28
+## Folliculitis lasting from 8/9, time for a visit to the hospital
+- Your Folliculitis has been lasting for 19 days, time to visit the doctor to see what's going on.

+## Must clear up the room and get everything recharged this weekend